Global ID Monitor|

 A social entrepreneur drives social innovation and transformation in various fields including education, health, environment and enterprise development, and similar to a business entrepreneur, builds strong and sustainable organizations, which are either set up as not-for-profit or for-profit companies.
 Interesting site.
-Do not miss the publications section and more particularly the Social Investment Manual.
+Do not miss the publications section and more particularly the Stock Investment Manual.

 This site, developed by Thierry Verstraete, is dedicated to research on entrepreneurship, mostly francophone, and includes resources useful for researchers working on various aspects of the entrepreneurship phenomena.
 Researchers in entrepreneurship will find lots of interesting material although a bit dated.
 Do not miss the section on links.